clhenrick/portfolio/_drafts/d3-for-print-carto.md

 ]
 {% endhighlight %}

-Next, we can use those longitude latitude coordinates to create a GeoJSON linestring feature that we can then pass to D3's `projection.fitSize()` method.
+Next, we can use those longitude latitude coordinates to create a GeoJSON linestring feature that we can pass to D3's `projection.fitSize()` method.
 The tricky part is that we can't _both_ invert our pixel coordinates _and_ fit our map extent to the resulting lon lat coordinates at the same time!
 To get around this, I "hard coded" the GeoJSON:

 {% highlight javascript %}
 var mapExtent = {